Wile E. Coyote and the Road Runner: Scenery

 The desert scenery in the first three Road Runner cartoons, Fast and Furry-ous (1949), Beep, Beep (1952), and Going!
 Going!
 Gosh! (also 1952), was designed by Robert Gribbroek and was quite realistic.
 In most later cartoons the scenery was designed by Maurice Noble and was far more abstract, especially after 1955.
 It is based on the deserts of the Southwestern United States.

 Laws and rules

-In his book Chuck Amuck: The Life and Times of an Animated Cartoonist, Chuck Jones claimed that he and the artists behind the Road Runner and Wile E. Coyote cartoons adhered to some simple but strict rules:
+In his book Chuck Amuck: The Life and Times of an Animated Cartoonist, Chuck Jones wrote that he and the artists behind the Road Runner and Wile E. Coyote cartoons adhered to some simple but strict rules: